AngelosFikias0/AngelosFikias0.github.io/README.md

 - Pure HTML/CSS/JS — single file architecture
 - `data.js` — all content lives here, no need to touch `index.html`
-- Netlify — hosting and security headers
+- Netlify — hosting and security headers (A grade)
 - Cloudflare — domain and DNS

 ---